Dimitrensen/auto_app_installer/README.md

-# file_renamer
+# app installer script
-A script which takes a number of files in a directory backs them up and renames them based on their MD files
+An executable script which is run on a fresh Linux/Pi OS system to install a few apps with one click